Copy Surveys, Content, and Releases across projects

 - Cloning a resource from one project into another project

 Both options are simple and require the same steps, but cloning a resource across Projects requires (IMPORTANT) one extra step:

-Verify the Project containing the resource to be cloned is set as a Global or Department Template.
-To set a Project as a Project Template, follow this quick guide.
+Verify the Project containing the resource to be cloned is set as a Global or Program Template.
+To set a Project as a Project Template, follow the video guide below: